PrefectHQ/prefect/docs/guides/moving-data.md

 # How to move data to and from cloud providers

-A common task in data engineering is to send data to cloud-based storage and retrieve data from that storage.
+Sending data to cloud-based storage and retrieving data from that storage is a common task in data engineering.
 In this guide you'll learn how to use Prefect to move your data to and from AWS, Azure, and GCP blob storage.

 ## Prerequisites
 - Prefect [installed](/getting-started/installation/)
 - Authenticated with [Prefect Cloud](/cloud/cloud-quickstart/) (or self-hosted [Prefect server](/guides/host/) instance)
-- An account for the cloud provider you want to use (e.g. [AWS](https://aws.amazon.com/))
+- A cloud provider account (e.g. [AWS](https://aws.amazon.com/))

 ## Install relevant Prefect integration library
 In the CLI, install the Prefect integration library for your cloud provider: